2014 Arctic Winter Games

 The Arctic Winter Games is the world's largest multisport and cultural event for young people of the Arctic.
 The Games is an international biennial celebration of circumpolar sports and culture held for a week, each time with a different nation or region as the host.
 AWG celebrates sports, social interaction and culture.
 The Games contributes to creating an awareness on cultural diversity, and develops athletes to participate in the competitions with the focus on fair play.
 The Games binds the Arctic countries together and includes traditional games such as Arctic sports and Dené games.

 Around 1,400 athletes from nine teams participated in the games.

 Organization

 The 2014 Arctic Winter Games were set in Fairbanks, Alaska.
 Jeff Jacobson was the president of the host society and Perry Ahsogeak the vice president.
 Karen Lane was the general manager.

 Participants

 Nine contingents participated in the 2014 Arctic Winter Games.
-The amount of athletes sent by each contingent is shown in parenthesis in the list below.
+The amount of athletes sent by each contingent is shown in parentheses in the list below.